probmods/probmods2/exercises/03-conditioning.md

 ~~~~

-c) Given your extended model, how would you ask whether someone wants something from you, given that they are smiling and have rarely smiled before?
+c) Use this extended model to compute the posterior belief that someone wants something from you, given that they are smiling and have rarely smiled before?
 In your answer, show the WebPPL inference and a histogram of the answers -- in what ways do these answers make intuitive sense or fail to?

 ~~~~